RedQ/Bomb-SMS-Notifier/readme.txt

 We are using this plugin in production here <a href="https://cartsy.redq.io/">Cartsy - SuperFast WordPress WooCommerce Theme</a>.
 You can check our <a href="https://redq.io/">Portfolio</a> from here.

+= CONTRIBUTING AND REPORTING BUGS =
+<a href="https://cartsy.redq.io/">Bomb - SMS Notifier</a> is being developed on GitHub.
+If you’re interested in contributing to the plugin, please look at <a href="https://github.com/RedQ/Bomb-SMS-Notifier">Github page</a>.

 == Installation ==

 = Minimum Requirements =